 How can organizations effectively harness the power of distributed systems to enhance AI capabilities?
 It’s crucial to navigate issues like security and scalability while doing so.
 By addressing these challenges, organizations can unlock the full potential of AI, driving innovation and efficiency.

-Load balancers like Nginx, HAProxy, and AWS Elastic Load Balancing are critical for managing network traffic, preventing any single server from becoming overwhelmed.
-Recent trends indicate a shift towards more decentralized architectures, which improve fault tolerance and resilience.
+Load balancers like Nginx, HAProxy, and AWS Elastic Load Balancing are critical for managing traffic, preventing any single server from becoming overwhelmed.
+Recent trends indicate a shift towards more microservices architectures, which improve fault tolerance and resilience.
 This shift is becoming increasingly important for developers aiming to leverage distributed networks in their AI projects.

 Moreover, it’s essential to encrypt data both in transit and at rest to safeguard it from unauthorized access and to comply with regulations like GDPR and HIPAA.
 IT leaders emphasize that managing security, governance, and data consistency is vital for minimizing corporate risk in decentralized environments.